HDCong/MyDailyLeetCode/README.md

 Define 2 variable storage max-value to set and the current-max is the value if current element is larger than max-value

 Loop through the array from the end.
 Change value of each element

+## Day 15

+### Jun 25th, 2020

+### Problem 15: Print FooBar Alternately

+Using semaphore to solve this problem.
+When foo is processing, down value of foo (if value == 0, this process will wait until the value > 0), execute function run(), after that up value of bar to accept bar processing.
+Bar function is similar to foo function

+## Day 16

+### Jun 26th, 2020

+### Problem 16: Add To Array Form of Integer

+Add the value of each element to the unit number of the integer K. Loop the idx down from n-1 to 0, and the K value is different than 0.